comsystan/comsystanj/index.md

 <!-- ![Image](comsystan-logo.png)-->
 <img src="images/comsystan-logo-grey46.png" width=100 height=100/>

 **ComsystanJ** (Complex Systems Analysis for ImageJ) is a collection of ImageJ2 plugins to compute the complexity, fractal dimension and other nonlinear measures of images and signals.
+It is recommended to use it with Fiji.
 Copyright (c) Comsystan Software.
 Developed and maintained by Helmut Ahammer.

 ### Downloads
 - You can download ComsystanJ [here](downloads/index.md)